efsalvarenga/arrival_pcs/hostile/system.md

 All below assumes a 24h (2 12h shift) operations.
 Each shift must make it roll once for the entire job.

-- Locate suitable ice chunk: Int/programme DC 8, takes 1d6 days
+- Locate suitable ice chunk: Int/programme DC 8, takes 1d6 days for each check
 - Scan the topology for mapping surface area and composition of the entire chunk: Int/Programme or Int/Know DC 8, takes 1d6 days
-- Travel to the rock (150 - Int/Pilot check), then a new rock in the same chunk takes 1d6 x 5h. **Each rock has a 1-in-6 chance of having a sky tomb.**
+- Travel to the rock (150h - Int/Pilot check), then a new rock in the same chunk takes 1d6 x 5h. **Each rock has a 1-in-6 chance of having a sky tomb.**
 - Each shift a crew member is appointed as mining supervisor.
 GM rolls Cha or Wis /Fix 2d6 and checks for a mining problem.
 - Geology and sampling (1d6 + 3 are required in different rocks, at least two different chunks)
 	- Drill with logging tool (EVA or drone): Dex if EVA, Int if drone, Programme or Pilot DC 8, takes 1d6h per drill.
+		- If doing EVA, make sure to explore the isolation of a human being in a vac suit.
-	- Evaluate logs, Int/Know DC 7, takes 1d6h - roll asteroid yield once per chunk.
-If the rock has a sky tomb, the RNA is found in the ice.
+	- Evaluate logs, Int/Know DC 7, takes 1d6h - roll asteroid yield once per chunk. **If the rock has a sky tomb, the RNA is found in the ice.**
 	- Set explosives and net (EVA or drone): Dex/Programme or Dex/Pilot DC 10, takes 1d3 hours.
 	- Extract (drones): Int/Programme or Int/Pilot DC 8, takes 1d6 hours